 The “limit” shows the maximum amount of credit available to you.
 Because credit scoring companies put heavy weight on your credit utilization rate, based on examining your outstanding credit balances versus the amount of credit you have available (i.e. your limit), it’s imperative that credit bureaus have the correct balance information on file.
 Otherwise, your scores could be artificially lower than they should be.

 Be on the lookout for information that may be omitted from your credit reports.
-For example, a 2009 review of my credit reviews revealed that two credit cards I opened in the 1990s showed up only on my Experian report, but not on my Experian or TransUnion credit reports.
+For example, I once reviewed my credit reports and found that two credit cards I opened about 15 years earlier showed up only on my Experian report, but not on my Experian or TransUnion credit reports.
 In my case, the two accounts have since been closed, so I didn’t bother asking the latter two credit bureaus to add them to my files.
 However, you may have unreported accounts with a positive payment history that can bolster your credit standing.

 At the very least, if they are older accounts that are open, but that haven’t been reported, they will add to the length of your credit history, which accounts for 15% of your FICO credit scores.
 Also, TransUnion’s website notes that it stores information supplied to it by creditors who subscribe to the bureau’s services.
 “Creditors usually report account information to us through computer tapes New accounts may take four to six months from the opening date to appear on a credit report,” according to TransUnion.
 The company added: If you would like a specific creditor to report account information to Trans Union, you may wish to contact them directly.
 If the creditor is a member of our service, you can request that this creditor voluntarily report the account information to us.”